Tri-C Announces Plans to Address Financial Impact of COVID-19

 - Employees with salaries $150,000 - $199,999 – 5%

 - Employees with salaries $100,000 - $149,999 – 3%

 - Deferring FY21 cost-of-living and performance-based increases for non-bargaining employees

 - Offering voluntary separation packages to employees with one year or more of service

 - Implementing strategic staff reductions and consolidations to align with current student and operational needs

-These actions are in addition to operational efficiency measures already in place, including a hiring freeze; no discretionary spending for College-sponsored travel and business meetings; and delaying campus or facility projects financed through the general operating budget.
+These actions are be taken in addition to operational efficiency measures already in place, including a hiring freeze; no discretionary spending for College-sponsored travel and business meetings; and delaying campus or facility projects financed through the general operating budget.

-Details were shared with employees today during a virtual town hall meeting led by Johnson and David Kuntz, Tri-C’s executive vice president of finance and administration.
+The details were shared with employees today during a virtual town hall meeting led by Johnson and David Kuntz, Tri-C’s executive vice president of finance and administration.
 Information on voluntary separation packages, staff reductions and organizational consolidations will be provided as planning moves forward.

 May 15, 2020